 Christmas is a time for us to reflect on the lessons from Jesus and bring them into our consciousness for the benefit of our spiritual evolution and the benefit of others.
 Jesus taught simplicity.
 He did not fill the world with mental clutter, rather, he showed how to be fully in the heart, open, and purely present.
 His teaching was simple, yet powerful.
 He is the best example of humility, showing us how to transcend pride and vanity; to take our consciousness to the heart by cultivating selflessness, compassion, forgiveness, and love.

 It is inspirational as we pass through the holiday season to reflect on the symbols of Christmas.
-The evergreen tree we decorate each year represents eternal life, reminding us of our immortal soul, as demonstrated by Jesus.
+The evergreen tree we decorate each year represents eternal life, reminding us of our immortal soul.
 The Christmas star reminds us to have hope, as it represents the promise fulfilled of a savior sent to earth.
-The color red, most often used in Christmas decorations, reminds us of the blood shed during Christs crucifixion as a sacrifice for the benefit of all.
+The color red, most often used in Christmas decorations, reminds us of the blood shed during the crucifixion as a sacrifice for the benefit of all.
 The candles we light at this time symbolize the light of Christ which dispelled the darkness of that time.
 And the wreath, a shape without beginning or end, represents the continuous flow of love.

 With the celebration of the birth of Christ each year, the Christ consciousness within each of us is reborn.
 This is a good time to meditate and work on your awareness, make decisions, forgive, practice selflessness, and remember to love.

 Details on the transformational meditation retreat I took part in can be found at agamayoga.com.

 I can feel how my attitude toward Christmas has changed, and I know that next year as the season approaches, there will be no more feelings of dread, but only hope and remembrance of the true essence of Christmas.